Is It Okay to Paint the Walls in Winter?

 If you schedule the painting process to begin early in the day, which is possible since the return of standard time means the sun rises around 6:00 am, you can free up your evening hours.

-Because most people paint in the spring and summer months, the price of paint rises considerably.
+Because most people paint in the spring and summer months, the price of paint rises considerably during this time.

 Plus, if you hire a professional painter or painting team, they will have more time to do an excellent job on your home and may even throw in an extra room if you have hired them before.

-This is because most homes are sold in the spring for a variety of reasons, so you can accelerate the process and present your home to more interested buyers by doing the painting in the winter months.
+Since most homes are sold in the spring you can accelerate the process and present your home to more interested buyers by doing the painting in the winter months.

 In other words, it should be like the home was never lived in, so the buyer can project themselves and their family inside the house.